jzombi/guillottine/README.md

 Guillottine is a simple [guillottine problem](https://en.wikipedia.org/wiki/Guillotine_problem) solver.

 Written in Object Pascal language (objfpc), to compile the source code FPC (min.
-3.0.0RC) and Lazarus are required.
+3.0.0RC) and Lazarus (svn) are required.

 ## Features